 Associate Professor and Senior Lecturer at Karolinska Institutet.
-Director of Doctoral Studies, Head of Unit, Research Theme Leader at Department of Dental Medicine.
+Director of Doctoral Studies and Head of International Affairs at Department of Dental Medicine.

 Margaret Sällberg Chen received her D.D.S. and Ph.D. degrees from Karolinska Institutet.
 Following postdoctoral training at The Scripps Research Institute where she developed T cell receptor transgene models for immunological studies of chronic viral infection, she was recruited to the former Swedish Institute for Infectious Disease Control to continue with immunology and vaccinology studies.
 In 2004 she was appointed associated professor at Karolinska Institutet, and senior lecturer at Department of Dental Medicine in 2009.
 She has co-authored more than 50 papers, and has served on national and international scientific and editorial board.